 Healthier Options: Grill or bake your foods in the oven whenever possible.

 5. Low-Fat Or Diet Foods

 These foods notoriously contain added sugars and chemicals.
-You have to add something in when you take the good stuff out to make it taste better.
+You must add something when you take the good stuff out to make it taste better.
 So why not simply enjoy the real thing instead?

-Healthier Options: You’ve heard me say it before but fat has gotten a bad rap.
-Yes, we need to avoid the “bad” trans fats.
+Healthier Options: You’ve heard me say it before, but fat has gotten a bad rap.
+Yes, we need to avoid “bad” trans fats.
 But our bodies need fat to be healthy.

 And eating fat does not make you fat!

-For 20 healthy snack choices, check out the Top 20 Best Healthy Snacks: The Ultimate Guide.
+For 20 healthy snack choices, check out our Top 20 Best Healthy Snacks: The Ultimate Guide.